JabRef/user-documentation/en/faq/linux.md

 In the background, JabRef uses [JavaFX](https://en.wikipedia.org/wiki/JavaFX).
 Applications using JavaFX can be scaled via `java -Dglass.gtk.uiScale=1.5 -jar <application>.jar`.
 If you have installed JabRef via a package manager, you probably don't have a `.jar` file but a binary file.
 In this case, you need to find your `JabRef.cfg` in your installation folder \(possibly located at `/opt/JabRef/lib/app/JabRef.cfg`\) and add in the section `[JavaOptions]` the line `-Dglass.gtk.uiScale=1.5`.
 Then, restart JabRef.
 Try finding a value that is suitable for you.
 On high resolution displays, values around `1.5` seem to be reasonable.

+## Where can I find JabRef's log files?

+A: On Linux, the path to the log files is `~/.cache/jabref/logs/version/`